 While these stats may seem a bit overwhelming, the good news is that leaders are not alone in facing the challenge of creating a culture of accountability in their organizations.
-Rhythm Systems has developed the 5 C’s of Team Accountability to help you reverse the exact trends listed above and align both teams and individuals throughout companies.
+Rhythm Systems has developed the 5 C’s of Leadership Accountability to help you reverse the exact trends listed above and align both teams and individuals throughout companies.

-The following real world examples from a variety of markets reveal the potential impact of committing to accountability and realizing its benefits for both the team and the organization.
+The following real world accountability examples from a variety of markets reveal the potential impact of committing to accountability and realizing its benefits for both the team and the organization.

 - Challenge: Departments were working incredibly hard to achieve their own goals in the areas of sales revenue and scientific data development - but when sharing results, it became clear that efforts and resources were not working together which created conflict, prevented achievement, and revealed a misalignment of resources.